Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 \item[(v)] We call a timelike triangle $\Delta(x,y,z)$ \emph{non-degenerate} if the inequality $\tau(x,z) > \tau(x,y) + \tau(y,z)$ holds.
 In this case, any associated comparison triangle is non-degenerate in the visual sense, i.e. not just a geodesic segment. \end{itemize} \end{defi}

 Before finally providing the definition of timelike curvature bounds, we raise the following technical detail.
-We feel that in general, but especially in the context of this paper, the original definition of timelike curvature bounds given in \cite{KS18} should be modified slightly.
-More precisely, the defining properties of a comparison neighbourhood (see \cite[Definition 4.7]{KS18}) should only hold wherever $\tau$ is ``not too large'' for the comparison space.
+We feel that in general, but especially in the context of this paper, the original definition of timelike curvature bounds given by \citet*{KS18} should be modified slightly.
+More precisely, the defining properties of a comparison neighbourhood (see \citet*[Definition 4.7]{KS18}) should only hold wherever $\tau$ is ``not too large'' for the comparison space.
 This is mainly as a result of exotic behaviour exhibited by anti de-Sitter space (AdS), the model space for constant negative timelike curvature.
 In AdS, geodesics (in the smooth sense) stop being maximizing when they exceed length $\pi$ (when $K=-1$, otherwise this bound is appropriately scaled).

 Visually, this can be explained as follows: place two points $x$ and $y$ on the ``equator'' of AdS such that they are not antipodal and connect them via the longer geodesic (recall that geodesics in AdS arise by intersecting the space with a plane through 0 and the two endpoints).
 Then we can create curves of increasing lengths by going out to infinity, say to the right of the equator.
 In particular, there is no longest curve joining $x$ and $y$ and $\tau(x,y)=\infty$.
 This is related to AdS not being globally hyperbolic; indeed, the maximal globally hyperbolic subset of AdS has (ordinary) diameter $\pi$.
-This is clearly pathological behaviour exclusive to the Lorentzian case, however there is some similarity with metric model spaces of positive curvature, namely that between points which are exactly a distance $\pi$ apart there exist infinitely many geodesics (compare the antipodal points on AdS with those on the sphere).
+Due to the dependence on global hyperbolicity, this pathological behaviour is clearly exclusive to the Lorentzian case, however there is some similarity with the Maximal Diameter Theorem in Riemannian geometry, see \citet*[Theorem 6.5]{CE75}.
+An analogue to this result in the setting of Lorentzian manifolds was provided by \citet*[Theorem 3.5]{Har82}.
+More precisely, in the metric model spaces $M_k$ with $k>0$, there exist infinitely many geodesics between points which are exactly a distance $\pi / \sqrt{k}$ apart (compare the antipodal points on AdS with those on the sphere).

 In order to provide our updated definition, we have to introduce the so-called finite diameter of a space.
 This is essentially the diameter, i.e., the supremum of all values of $\tau$, but we explicitly exclude $\infty$ as a value because of the nature of AdS.
 Note that, despite the nomenclature, the finite diameter of a \LpLS need not be finite. \begin{defi}[Finite diameter] Let $X$ be a Lorentzian pre-length space. \begin{itemize} \item[(i)] The \emph{finite diameter} of $X$ is